yihong1120/Vitis-AI-YOLOv3-TF2-Quantization-Evaluation/README.md

 * 'quantise.py': This script is used to quantize the model using the selected strategy.
 * 'run.sh': This script is used to run the quantization process.
+* 'run_eval_fmodel.sh': This script is used to evaluate the model using the COCO dataset.
+* 'run_eval_qmodel.sh': This script is used to evaluate the quantized model using the COCO dataset.

 ## Usage
 This script is for running the evaluation of the quantized YOLOv3 model on Vitis-AI using TensorFlow 2.x inside a Docker container.